NCCA/Lectures/ASE/OperatorOverload/slides.md

 ---

 ## The Standard Template Library
-- The standard Template Library (STL) takes the idea of Template functions and extends them to a number of typical programming problems.
+- The standard Template Library (STL) takes the idea of Templates and extends them to a number of typical programming problems.
 - The STL contains templated classes which allow us to generate :-
   - [Containers](http://en.cppreference.com/w/cpp/container) (Ways of containing data)
   - [Associative](http://en.cppreference.com/w/cpp/container) Arrays (Contain data and key pairs)